 The “Circle” consists of volunteer Circle Allies and Resource Teams who mentor and support the Circle Leader for the duration of their involvement in the program.
 The volunteers’ primary aim is to expand the Circle Leader’s networks – helping them gain access to resources, navigate bureaucracies, and leverage social relationships and networks they might not otherwise have access to – whatever is needed to help them meet their life-plan and personal goals.
 This concept of bridging social capital is a foundational element in Circles’ theory of change.
 The primary program outcome is defined as a Circle Leader achieving an income 200% of the poverty level, which is considered the equivalent of a living wage.

 Circle Allies and Resource Team volunteers are trained and continually coached on how to build healthy relationships with Circle Leaders and their families.
 Training emphasizes that all relationships are based on mutual respect, where everyone has an opportunity to give back in some meaningful way.

 Circle Leaders and their Allies meet regularly during the 18 to 24 month period to continuously focus on the Circle Leader’s life plan journey and goal fulfillment.
 There is a monthly “Big View” meeting, which focuses firstly on educating the community about systemic barriers to breaking the cycle of poverty, and secondly on mobilizing civic action to break down those barriers.

 Against this backdrop of community and individual need is the call for faithful people to serve as “Allies.”
-Many volunteers will be needed to offer adequate support and embrace of Circle “Leaders” who are committed to moving out of poverty and to fulfilling personal goals and dreams.
-If you are interested in learning more or of being part of this ministry, please contact Director of Servant Ministry, Nancy Warman at email@example.com or 355-1779 ext.
+Many volunteers are needed to offer adequate support and embrace of Circle “Leaders” who are committed to moving out of poverty and to fulfilling personal goals and dreams.
+If you are interested in learning more or of being part of this ministry, please contact Director of Servant Ministry, Nancy Warman at firstname.lastname@example.org or 355-1779 ext.
 333.